microsoft/playwright/docs/api.md

 #### browserContext.close()
 - returns: <[Promise]>

 Closes the browser context.
-All the targets that belong to the browser context will be closed.
+All the pages that belong to the browser context will be closed.

 > **NOTE** the default browser context cannot be closed.